MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

 ### Bot model score

 The bot model score provides insight into how bots are engaging your e-commerce platform.
-This score is a number between 0 and 999 that indicates the probability that a bot, not a person, is trying to create a new account or sign in to an account.
+This score is a number between 0 and 999 that indicates the probability that a bot, not a person, is trying to create a new account or sign into an account.
 The higher the score, the higher the probability that a bot is initiating the event.
 You can analyze the following elements:

 - **Bot score distribution** – The **Bot score distribution** chart shows the event volume, aggregated by bot model score.
 - **Top bot countries and regions** – The **Top bot countries and regions** chart shows a geographic view of the five countries and regions that initiate the most bot encounters.
 That figure is defined as the percentage of total events that are initiated from a specific country or region, and that have a bot score that is above 900.